|

 you know?
 That Black Jet, made popular in turquoise jewelry, is

-actually a type of fossilized COAL formed 180 million years ago from dead
+actually a type of fossilized WOOD turned to COAL, formed 180 million years ago from dead

 trees?
 TRUE. |